City of Kelowna - COVID-19 (Coronavirus) response

 - staying home if you are sick to avoid spreading illness to others

-- maintaining social distancing and avoiding large groups
+- maintaining physical distancing and avoiding large groups

 The public health risk is continually reassessed as new information becomes available and residents are encouraged to stay up-to-date by regularly visiting these links: